guardian/editions/README.md

 ### [Apps](https://github.com/guardian/editions/tree/master/projects/Apps)

 This contains `common` which is the code shared between app and backends and `crosswords` which is the crossword.

-## Developer tooling

-The project is split into several sub projects, located in the projects directory.
-Each of these contains a `package.json` and `README.md` file.

-Make targets are used to build, lint, test and install dependencies.
-These can either run against one, some, or all of the subprojects.

--   `make install` install node dependencies with yarn
--   `make validate` run lint
--   `make fix` run lint with autofix
--   `make test` run unit tests
--   `make build` compile
--   `make clean` delete node modules and other build related things
--   `make list`

-To run a make target against one project only, follow it with `-` and the project name:

-`make install-Mallard`

 ## Deployment